- Dysmenorrhea means difficult or painful periods.

 Dysmenorrhea is a medical term that means “difficult or painful periods”.
 There are two types of dysmenorrhea; primary and secondary.

 - Primary dysmenorrhea is the most common kind of dysmenorrhea.
 Cramping pain in the lower abdomen (belly) can start from 1–2 days before your period begins and can last 2–4 days.
+The pain is typically similar from one period to the next.

 - Secondary dysmenorrhea is when cramps are a result of a medical problem such as endometriosis.
 Endometriosis is a condition that occurs when tissue similar to the lining of the uterus is found outside its normal location.
 This usually causes pain before and/or during a young woman’s menstrual period.